By Doug Radkey | 07/24/2017

 Over the past couple of years, we have collectively seen the ‘bar & grill’ segment on a continuous decline.
 Nearly every market across Canada and the US is over-saturated with the traditional bar & grill concept and most have become complacent in their own operations; offering similar menus and guest experiences while not adapting to industry changes.

-Furthermore, this segment has been losing to fast casuals and specialty eateries (plus food halls); ones that specifically target millennials.
+Furthermore, this segment has been losing to other fast casuals and specialty eateries (plus food halls); ones that specifically target millennial demographics.
 The bar & grill however, has an opportunity to regain customer share in this cut-throat industry.
-When targeting millennials, it’s imperative to plan around the fact that this group will pay more to go to a venue that offers premium food, high-quality beer & cocktails, and that cater to social engagements.
+When targeting the millennial demographic, it’s imperative to plan around the fact that this group will pay more to go to a venue that offers premium food, high-quality beer & cocktails, and that cater to social engagements.

-Here are 4 quick ways that the traditional bar & grill can win back customers, starting today!
+Here are 4 quick ways (#BarHacks) that the traditional ‘bar & grill’ can win back customers, starting today!

 The new adage ‘innovate or die trying’ is evident in today’s bar & grill.
-What will you do to stand out?
+What will you do to stand out and remain relevent?